“On a Little Street in Singapore” 1935-1941

 Tze-Fatt had belonged to the one third identified by the Cobbold Commission that preferred to see British rule continue for some time to come.
 As a Chinese Community leader Tze Fatt was involved in presenting the proposal to the Chinese community.
 However he was aware that Tunku Abdul Rahman had personally solicited the support of Haji Mustapha bin Datu Harun who would later become the first governor of the Malaysian state of Sabah and he guessed that the Independence of North Borneo was a fait accompli.
-Tze-Fatt was therefore not surprised when North Borneo was fast tracked to independence as Sabah and immediately joined in 1963 as one of the 14 Federated State of Malaysia; (Singapore ceded from Malaysia in 1965).
+Tze-Fatt was therefore not surprised when North Borneo was fast tracked to independence as Sabah and immediately joined in 1963 as one of the 14 Federated State of Malaysia; (At the eleventh Hour, Brunei elected not to join the Malaysia Federation; and Singapore ceded from Malaysia in 1965).

 The Independence of North Borneo as Sabah and a State of Malaysia marked another turn in Tze-Fatt’s fortunes and a fin-de-siecle of an earlier life.
 It was a time of existential uncertainty for Tze Fatt who had to quickly understand the political economic and social changes and adapt to make the critical business model changes needed to prosper in a new political social and economic paradigm.

-The British Commonwealth was perhaps an attempt for London to regain the initiative and win back the hearts and minds of its former colonial subjects.
-But perhaps by then political will from Parliament was stretched a bridge to far and the pivot of the United Kingdom towards the new European Union left its former colonies feeling stranded in a US dominated Pacific.
+The British Commonwealth was perhaps an attempt for Great Britain to regain the initiative and win back the hearts and minds of its former colonial subjects.
+But perhaps by then political will from Parliament was stretched a bridge too far and the pivot of the United Kingdom towards the new European Union left its former colonies feeling stranded in a US dominated Pacific.

 The establishment of the Commonwealth was perhaps too little and a little too late and forced the community leaders in the Far East to think critically for themselves and out of existential necessity to innovate politically and which mainstream Western Media at the time naively mistook as nationalism.
 In particular the West feared their own western derived communism ideology becoming the basis of nationalism in the Far East and armed conflict ensued between the Western Powers and former Colonies without a full appreciation that freedom for critical thinking and political innovation is perhaps Mankind’s fundamental existential necessity and right.